freefrancisco/typst-resume/resume.typ

   "Falls Church, VA",
   "1997 - 1999",
   [
-    Associate program for recent college graduates included a 6 week bootcamp where where we studied SQL, Data Warehousing and Decision Support Systems in depth.
-Then we had a rotation through different areas of the company.
+    - Associate program for recent college graduates included a 6 week bootcamp where we studied SQL, Data Warehousing and Decision Support Systems in depth, and then we had a rotation through different areas of the company.
 I worked in marketing, product management, and web development.
   ]
 )
 #exp(